-Anyone experiencing an unplanned pregnancy knows how many thoughts and questions you are having right now – but if you are facing an unexpected second or third pregnancy, you will also have to think about your other children.
+Anyone experiencing an unplanned pregnancy will have many thoughts and questions about how to make the right choice for them — but if you are facing an unexpected second or third pregnancy, you will also have to think about your other children.
 Should you tell them about your pregnancy?
 What will you say?

 Talking Over Time

 The news of your pregnancy will affect your children, but exactly how will depend on their age, maturity level and your own feelings about the pregnancy.
 Children are more perceptive than we give them credit for; your own excitement (or lack of) about your unwanted second pregnancy or third pregnancy will shape their own feelings about this situation.

 The conversation about your pregnancy is not a one-and-done.
 Your children will have questions about pregnancy that may take time to arise.
 You may find your initial announcement is accepted readily, only to be approached by your children weeks after wanting more details.

 As you begin talking to your children about an unplanned second or third pregnancy that you are facing, consider the following:

 - Keep it age-appropriate – Be careful not to give your children more information than they can comprehend at their age.
 As they grow, they will come to understand more and more about your pregnancy.

 - Let your child come to you – Some children will have a lot of questions for you about your pregnancy, while others may not be as interested in talking.
 Be open to conversation without forcing it.

 - Be accurate – While you don’t want to give your child too much information, it is important to talk to them in the correct terms.
 By using the proper language from the beginning, you and your children will not have to feel embarrassed when talking about sex and pregnancy.

 - Wait until you are ready – You need time to process your pregnancy and understand your feelings before you can have a conversation with your children about it.